JACJava/Training-Notes-and-Instructions/Installing and Using Maven on Mac OS.md

                 </configuration>
             </plugin>

-4.  mvn clean test will run the tests
+4. To compile and run tests:  mvn clean test

-5.  mvn clean package will create a .jar file inthe /target directory (but only if all tests pass)
+5. To compile, run tests, and build .jar file in the \target directory:  mvn clean package

-6.  java -jar target/demo-1.0-SNAPSHOT.jar will run the program
+6. Run the jar file:  java -jar target/demo-1.0-SNAPSHOT.jar